KyrosKrane/AnnoyingPopupRemover/Wago description in markup.md

 - Undercutting when selling an item on the auction house.
 (This is off by default - please don't undercut, it's not needed!)
 - Equipping an item you can return to a vendor for a refund.
 - Selling an item looted in a group while it is still tradable with others who were in the group.
-- Equipping a bind-on-equip item.
+- Equipping a bind-on-equip item, including learning the appearance of items your class can't normally use by trying to equip it.
 (This is off by default; you can turn it on in the settings.)
 - Abandoning a quest.
 - Buying a dragonriding talent.
 - Crafting a profession work order using your own reagents or materials.